Niiza, Saitama

 Niiza (新座市, Niiza-shi) is a city in Saitama Prefecture, Japan.
 As of 1 January 2021, the city had an estimated population of 166,208 in 76,639 households and a population density of 7300 persons per km2.
 The total area of the city is 22.78 sqkm.

 Geography

 Niiza is located at the southernmost tip of Saitama Prefecture, and is essentially a suburb of the Tokyo conurbation.
 The entire city is located on the Musashino Plateau, with the Yanase River running through the western part of the city, and the Kurome River running through the eastern part of the city.

-Niiza includes the southest point of Saitama Prefecture, which faces Nishitōkyō of Tokyo.
+Niiza includes the southernmost point of Saitama Prefecture, which faces Nishitōkyō of Tokyo.